NARRAGANSETT GUN CLUB

 -RULES OF THE CLUB-

-The Executive Committee may cause assessment of the membership with the consent of the Board of Directors and a two-thirds majority of the voting members present at a meeting called for that purpose.
+The Executive Committee may cause assessment of the membership with the consent of the Directors and a majority of the voting members present at a meeting called for that purpose.

-By affirmative vote of two-thirds of voting members present at a special meeting called for the sole purpose of dissolution, the Board of Directors and the Executive Committee shall proceed to dissolve the Club.
+By affirmative vote of two-thirds of voting members present at a special meeting called for the sole purpose of dissolution, the Executive Committee shall proceed to dissolve the Club.

 No special meeting to consider dissolution shall be convened unless the Secretary shall mail, by certified mail, return receipt requested, postage prepaid, written notice of the date, time, place and purpose of such meeting to each regular and life member, at least thirty (30) days prior to the date of such meeting.
 The Secretary shall certify under oath, in writing, in the Club records, compliance with this notice requirement.
 Upon dissolution, all assets of the Club, including but not limited to cash on hand or deposit, investments, property real and personal, shall be conveyed to the State of Rhode Island, Department of Environmental Management for open space and land conservation in accordance with such applicable laws and administrative rules and regulations as may then be in force and effect.